-Being able to purchase, manage, and print postage online is a great way to save your business time and money.
-Here we will take a step-by-step look at how to buy postage online, reviewing several vendor options and the tools that you will need to print your postage at home.
+Purchasing, managing, and printing postage online is a great way to save your business time and money.
+We take a step-by-step look at how to buy online postage for small businesses, reviewing several vendor options and the tools you will need to print your postage at home.

 Step 1: Choose an Online Postage Vendor

-First, you will want to choose your online postage vendor.
-Depending on the available features, pricing, and currier restrictions, you will want to consider different providers.
-Here we will take a look at USPS, Stamps.com, and ShipStation and the postage services they offer for your small business.
+First, you want to choose your online postage vendor.
+Depending on the available features, pricing, and courier restrictions, you should consider different providers.
+Let’s look at USPS, Stamps.com, and ShipStation and the postage services they offer for your small business.